 Size the 2 x 2 lumber and use deck screws that are 2 1/2 inches in length to secure it.
 You should consider the door size concerning your dog’s size.

 Your dog’s shoulder blades should protrude no more than two to four inches into the house’s entrance or front wall.
-If you want to know how high the door needs to be, measure the dog’s height from shoulder to the base and multiply that figure by 0.75.
+Want a quick tip on door height?
+Measure your dog from the shoulder down to the base and multiply that by 0.75.
+Works like a charm.

 Step #5: Install the Walls